wakaflocka17/lip/untyped-expr/boolexpr/README.md

 ```bash
 mkdir src
 ```
-The `boolexpr/src` directory will have the following structure:
+At the end of this tutorial, the `boolexpr/src` directory will have the following structure:
 ```
 src/
 ├── ast.ml         # Abstract syntax tree